To add content, ask questions.

 - Holidays

-Holidays vocabulary in English, covering common terms, greetings, and essential expressions for talking about celebrations around the world.
+Holidays vocabulary in English, including common words and phrases for talking about holidays, celebrations, and special days.

 - Family & Relationships